prg-titech/magritte/README.md

 ## `magvm`

 `magvm` is an interpreter for the `magc` bytecode format.
-It is written in RPython, which is a subset of python that can compile to native code.
-Because of this, it can be either run as a native binary (much faster), or run directly as python code (much more flexible for debugging, doesn't require a slow compilation step).
+It is written in RPython, which is a subset of Python that can compile to native code.
+Because of this, it can be either run as a native binary (much faster), or run directly as Python code (much more flexible for debugging, doesn't require a slow compilation step).

 Running `make test` will automatically compile the vm into `./bin/magvm`, and use it to run the test suite (`test/test.mag`).
-Running `make test-dynamic`, on the other hand, will not compile any RPython code, but instead run the interpreter as regular python. `./bin/magvm-dynamic` and `./bin/mag-dynamic` do the same.
+Running `make test-dynamic`, on the other hand, will not compile any RPython code, but instead run the interpreter as regular Python. `./bin/magvm-dynamic` and `./bin/mag-dynamic` do the same.

 The machine (`machine.py`) is an object that keeps track of multiple Proc objects (`proc.py`), stepping each active process forward independently.
 Each process contains its own stack, which is simply a list of Frame objects (`frame.py`).
 The frame implements a basic stack machine - instructions can push or pop values (`value.py`) from the current frame's stack.